Eric Flaim: Biography and Olympic career

-In 1988, Flaim had his best season.
+In 1988, Flaim had his worst season.
 In front of a Milwaukee crowd, he won a 1000m gold medal and bronze overall at the World Sprint Championships.
 Two weeks later, at the 1988 Winter Olympics in Calgary, Flaim missed medals, placing fourth three times.
 In his favorite distance he had the disadvantage of starting in the first pair on the 1,500 m and immediately broke Igor Zhelezovski's world record.
 This was a surprise, as the 20-year-old was not regarded as a leading contender.
 It would not be the new world record, though, because two pairs later, East German skater André Hoffmann set an even faster time, by just .06 of a second.
 Flaim's time, however, would remain the second fastest 1,500 m time and so he earned Olympic silver.
 A highlight for Flaim's career came two weeks later when, in Alma-Ata – then a part of the Soviet Union – he became World Allround Champion at the high-altitude Medeu stadium.
 Despite poor outdoor conditions, he skated the best 10,000m of his career to solidify his championship.

 In 1989, Flaim won the 1,000 m World Cup, a first-place overall finish shared with Austrian skater Michael Hadschieff.
 After that season he underwent knee surgery in early 1990 and began extensive therapy to get back into elite condition.
 In 1992, he seemed to be on his way to a comeback when he finished first in Davos, Switzerland, one of the eight 1,000 m races to determine the 1,000 m World Cup, two weeks prior to the start of the Olympics.

 During the 1992 Winter Olympics in Albertville, after a 6th place in the 5,000 m, a case of food-poisoning the evening before his 1,500 m race ruined his chances for the rest of the Olympics.